evilangelsaahi/MayaAI/README.md

 This configuration creates reliable, consistent outputs with moderate creativity and reasonable length constraints.

-There's always a tradeoff between creativity and being right, these params are chosen to suit the best case for this project.
+**Note: There's always a tradeoff between creativity and being right, these params are chosen to suit the best case for this project.**
+**Sometimes I noticed right answer in the thought process of Agent, but again in final answer it apologizes for being wrong.**

 ## Outputs